 A lot of reasons why we end up sabotaging ourselves are due to our deep-seated issues from our past.
 However, it can also be something recent that we’re overlooking, such as the slow-building stress which could be leading you to burnout or an unresolved argument with your partner.
 Thus, looking for the root cause of why we’re sabotaging ourselves is a great way to overcome it.

 There are a couple of methods that can be used to help you identify this: going to counselling, for deep-rooted issues; writing down your thoughts and feelings about past events; or keeping a journal to help identify causes in the present.
-To find out more about the benefits of journaling and how to do it, visit my post: Journaling: The Self-Care Go To.
+To find out more about the benefits of journaling and how to do it, visit my article: Journaling: What Makes It The Self-Care Go To?.

 Leave the “if only…” type of comments in the trash where they belong.
 Such thoughts are a weight around your neck, stopping you from reaching your true potential.
 Learn to accept what you can’t change, learn from your past when you can, and seek to improve your present and your future.
 Try to change your mindset, and challenge those thoughts that don’t help you better yourself, because you are worthy of more.

 But if you want to stop sabotaging yourself, then stop comparing yourself to other people.
-Especially when it comes to your mental health, and I can’t stress enough, don’t deny getting yourself support for your mental health issues because there are people someone on this earth who has it worse than you.
+Especially when it comes to your mental health, and I can’t stress enough, don’t deny getting yourself support for your mental health issues just because there are people somewhere on this earth who have it worse than you.
 You deserve all the support you can get for your mental health so you can live the best version of your life.

 Thus, it’s important to work on and overcome our bad habits if we want to live our best quality of life.
-A way you could do this, to help you get used to delayed gratification is to combine SMART goals, by breaking down what you want into smaller achievable goals, with giving yourself a healthy reward at each completed stage.
+A way you could do this, to help you get used to delayed gratification, is to combine SMART goals, by breaking down what you want into smaller achievable goals, and by giving yourself a healthy reward at each completed stage.